LuisELuna/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This repor is for the data science course peer assessment
+This repo is for the data science course peer assessment